humanwhocodes/momoa/rust/README.md

 ### Parsing

-There are two parsing methods: one for JSON and one for JSON-C.
+There are two parsing methods: one for JSON and one for JSONC.

 To parse a JSON string into an AST, use the `json::parse()` function: